Skip to main content

 Medicare Extra Help program

-As mentioned previously, the Medicare Extra Help program is a federal subsidy that helps Medicare Part D beneficiaries afford their medications.
-There are eligibility criteria, however.
+As mentioned, the Medicare Extra Help program is a federal subsidy that helps Medicare Part D beneficiaries afford their medications.
+However, there are eligibility criteria.
 To be considered, a person must live in the United States and be enrolled in or willing to enroll in Medicare Part D. Then, the applicant must meet specific resource and income limits, which are detailed on the website.

 Patient assistance programs for Jardiance